 When someone else manages your money, it costs you money.
 You are also fully exposed to taxes because the IRS considers you an economic drain.
 But when you manage your own money the IRS sees you as an economic stimulus.
 And they give you tax breaks.

 Opening your own LLC or Sole-Proprietorship gives you multiple options to decrease your taxable income while simultaneously building your net worth.
 There is a reason business owners pay less taxes than full-time employees.
 It pays to manage your money through a business.

 Some of the most successful retirees I know left the workforce early (and comfortably!) because they learned how to manage their own investments.
-They learned from reputable trading coaches like my friend Rob Booker and belong to trading communities like Wealth Press.
+They learned from reputable trading coaches and belong to trading communities.
 They have total control of their retirement portfolio, maximize their earnings, and travel the world.